Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cane Corso Care

-The Cane Corso definitely needs a lot of exercise – they need at least two long daily walks.
-Grooming is a piece of cake thanks to their short, smooth coats, so they only require the occasional bath and weekly brushing, and they aren’t known to be serious shedders.
-Food bills will be high, however – they are very large dogs!
+The Cane Corso needs a lot of exercise, but grooming is a piece of cake thanks to their short, smooth coats, so they only require the occasional bath and weekly brushing.
+Luckily, they aren’t known to be serious shedders.
+However, their food bills will be high since they’re large dogs who love to eat!

 Belgian Malinois Care

-Mals also need a lot of exercise but tend to be more energetic than Corsi.
-But they shed a lot more, so they need more frequent brushing, which is still easy, thanks to their short coats.
-They might not eat quite as much as the Corso, but they are large dogs as well, so food bills will still be high.
+Mals also need a lot of exercise but are more energetic than Corsi.
+They shed a lot more, so they need more frequent brushing, which is still easy, thanks to their short coats.
+They might not eat quite as much as the Corso, but they are large dogs.

 Cane Corso Belgian Malinois Mix